Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 14.1.
 Where can I find the changelog?
 The changelog is located in the `'.\docs'` folder, along with other documents related to Set-OutlookSignatures.
 ## 14.2.
 How can I contribute, propose a new feature or file a bug?
-If you have an idea for a new feature or have found a problem, please [create an issue on GitHub](https://github.com/GruberMarkus/Set-OutlookSignatures/issues).
+If you have an idea for a new feature or have found a problem, please <a href="https://github.com/GruberMarkus/Set-OutlookSignatures/issues" target="_blank">create an issue on GitHub</a>.

 If you want to contribute code, please have a look at `'.\docs\CONTRIBUTING'` for a rough overview of the proposed process.
 ## 14.3.
 Why use legacyExchangeDN to find the user behind a mailbox, and not mail or proxyAddresses?